siglens/siglens-docs/docs/spl-docs/timechart-command.md

 Creates a time series chart with corresponding table of statistics.

 A timechart is a statistical aggregation applied to a field to produce a chart, with time used as the X-axis.
 You can specify a split-by field, where each distinct value of the split-by field becomes a series in the chart.
-If you use an `eval` expression, the split-by clause is required.
-With the `limit` and `agg` options, you can specify series filtering.
-These options are ignored if you specify an explicit where-clause.
+With the `limit` you can specify series filtering.
 If you set limit=0, no series filtering occurs.

 ## Syntax